Python-Test-Engineer/python-test-engineer.github.io/docs/index.md

 A set of 'one click install' test suites with increasing functionality, comprising templates, resources and YoutTube videos.

+I have collated these into their appropriate test suites so that they run out of the box.
+With highly commented code and reference links, it will enable developers/testers to use and learn about testing.

 ## Test Suites

 - TEST_SUITE_00 A basic src folder wired to PyTest with custom logging and pytest-sugar console formating.#